 Founded in 1982, The World Resources Institute or WRI is a non-partisan and independent non-profit research institute based in Washington, D.C.
 United States.
-WRI state their mission as “to move human society to live in ways that protect Earth’s environment and its capacity to provide for the needs and aspirations of current and future generations.”
+WRI states its mission as “to move human society to live in ways that protect Earth’s environment and its capacity to provide for the needs and aspirations of current and future generations.”
 James A. Harmon is the Chairman of the Board and Andrew Steer is the President And CEO of The World Resources Institute.

-Some example of their analysis: “Chinese Cities and Indian State Adopt Innovative Approaches to Waste and Wastewater” and 5 Charts Show How Global Emissions Have Changed Since 1850.
+Some examples of their analysis: “Chinese Cities and Indian State Adopt Innovative Approaches to Waste and Wastewater” and 5 Charts Show How Global Emissions Have Changed Since 1850.
 They utilize credible sources such as Reuters, other pro-science sources such as who.int, Resourcewatch.org as well as sources specific to the country they are covering such as moroccoworldnews.
-A factual search reveals they have never failed a fact check.
-Politically, WRI supports causes that are favorable to the left such as conservation and support for action to combat climate change, however they are always evidence based.